JuDFTteam/aiida-fleur/README.md

 Utility and tools, which are independend of AiiDA are moved to the [masci-tools](https://github.com/JuDFTteam/masci-tools) (material science tools) repository, which is a dependency of aiida-fleur.

+### Command line interface (CLI)

+Besides the python API, aiida-fleur comes with a builtin CLI: `aiida-fleur`.
+This interface is built using the click library and supports tab-completion.

+To enable tab-completion, add the following to your shell loading script, e.g. the .bashrc or virtual environment activate script:

+    eval "$(_AIIDA_FLEUR_COMPLETE=source aiida-fleur)"

+the main subcommands include:

+    data: Commands to create and inspect data nodes fleurinp   Commands to handle `FleurinpData` nodes.
+        parameter  Commands to create and inspect `Dict` nodes containing FLAPW parameters structure  Commands to create and inspect `StructureData` nodes.
+    launch: Commands to launch workflows and calcjobs of aiida-fleur

+        banddos          Launch a banddos workchain
+        corehole         Launch a corehole workchain
+        create_magnetic  Launch a create_magnetic workchain
+        dmi              Launch a dmi workchain
+        eos              Launch a eos workchain
+        fleur            Launch a base_fleur workchain.
+        init_cls         Launch an init_cls workchain
+        inpgen           Launch an inpgen calcjob on given input If no    code is... mae              Launch a mae workchain
+        relax            Launch a base relax workchain # TODO final scf    input scf              Launch a scf workchain
+        ssdisp           Launch a ssdisp workchain

+    plot: Invoke the plot_fleur command on given nodes

+    workflow: Commands to inspect aiida-fleur workchains and prepare inputs

+for example to launch an scf workchain on a given structure execute:

+    $ aiida-fleur launch scf -i <inpgenpk> -f <fleurpk> -S <structurepk>

+the command can also process structures in any format `ase` can handle, this includes `Cif`, `xsf` and `poscar` files.
+In such a case simply parse the path to the file:

+    $ aiida-fleur launch scf -i <inpgenpk> -f <fleurpk> -S ./structure/Cu.cif

 ## Installation Instructions <a name="Installation"></a>